Another Mystery Model

 Our Companion Blog

 The Helen Blog—there's a link to it on the Web version of this—has many recent posts I have put up.
-I tend to post things there if they directly bear in the Helen story, but also if they have more 'adult' material that casual readers might not like.
+I tend to post things there if they directly bear on the Helen story, but also if they have more 'adult' material that casual readers might not like.

 This is the older blog; I started this one a while before starting the Helen blog, because I had decided that the Helen story contained more adult elements.
 (It doesn't; I cleaned it up.)
 As a result, this blog contains more general- interest material, like politics, and grammar and spelling.